What if awakening.

 Allowing your eyes to lower.

-Feel free to let them close or keep them open as you wish.
+Feel free to let them close.

 Noticing how you are.

-So noticing the feeling of weight in your body connecting with the cushion,
+Focus okay so noticing the feeling of weight in your body connecting with the cushion the floor the chair whatever you're sitting on The feeling of weight.

-Noticing any discomfort in your body,
+Noticing any discomforts in your body.

 Anything that's feeling a bit uncomfortable,